Frequently Asked Questions

 No. We will hold onto all devices brought to camp and store it in a safe place at camp and return them to campers before departure.
 The office phone is available to use in case of emergency.

-Q. How and when do they put money on their account?
+Q. How much money and how and when do I put money on my camper's account?
 Can they bring cash during arrival to charge the account or charge the account before camp?

 Do not send money with your campers for the week.
 You can put money into their Campise account, either before camp or on the day of registration for your camper to charge snack and apparel purchases from the canteen.